We are happy to announce the release of version 3 of the Odin dataset.

 The Odin satellite was launched in February 2001 and was designed to combine two scientific disciplines on a single spacecraft for studying of star formation and the early solar system (astronomy) and the mechanisms behind the depletion of the ozone layer in the Earth's atmosphere and the effects of global warming (aeronomy).

 The satellite has been used as a true observatory in order to best respond to scientific challenges.
 The astronomy mission was successfully concluded in the spring of 2007 and since then the satellite has been used exclusively for studies of the Earth’s atmosphere.
-During the first three years of the Odin mission, when both astronomy and aeronomy observations were conducted, the available observing time was shared equally between the two disciplines.
+During the first six years of the Odin mission, when both astronomy and aeronomy observations were conducted, the available observing time was shared equally between the two disciplines.

 Since the launch of Odin in 2001 the Department of Earth and Space Sciences at Chalmers has been responsible for processing the Level2 product.
 In september 2015 ESA/SPPA decided to support the reprocessing of the Odin/SMR data set, which is now in progress.